quilicicf/Tooling/README.md

 - Launch `promptBuild` which will build the `$PS1`'s value in `~/.config/bash-prompt`
 - Open a new terminal to see the result
 - Enjoy

+## Roadmap

+- A lot of my git flow is implemented already but I find myself limited by bash.
+I intend to build something much better in a more powerful language.
+- The first item should keep me busy for a long time so I haven't come up with a second yet

+## Contributions

+If this inspires you and you have ideas, find bugs, want more customization to use it on your system or whatever, please contact me via issues.